KYC-Chain: Private & Transparent System to Transact

 Currently, KYC checks must be performed on companies in a capital market, and whether a company will offer debt or equity is of little consequence.
 In this section, I will briefly discuss two very common options for financing within capital markets: Equity financing (through the sale of shares), and debt financing (through corporate bonds).
 I will also lay out the advantages to be gained from blockchain technology integrated with KYC-Chain.

 Equity financing in any jurisdiction requires that the offerer conduct some due diligence and perform KYC checks on the individual or company buying shares.
-While there are several companies that work on clearing and settlement of bonds and equity, KYC-Chain would seek to integrate as the KYC provider, first by allowing participants to easily have their KYC added to a chain, and then by allowing that chain to be referenced in settlement.
+While there are several companies that work on clearing and settlement of bonds and equity, KYC-Chain would seek to integrate as the KYC provider, first by allowing participants to easily have their KYC added to a chain, and then by allowing that chain to be referenced in the settlement.
 By utilizing smart contracts or even traditional legal documents, we can refer to the entity on the KYC-Chain network and have confidence that KYC checks have already been performed.
 We can also have further advantages and minority shareholder rights programmed into a specific company.

 Debt instruments are currently very difficult to transfer.
-Though KYC-Chain is not specifically a solution to work on settlement, it does facilitate identity and ownership of assets.
+Though KYC-Chain is not specifically a solution to work on the settlement, it does facilitate identity and ownership of assets.
 What I propose is that a settlement system can use KYC-Chain to perform KYC checks.
-It can work with paper documents, as well as smart contracts as these instruments move to being on a distributed ledger, and we can be 100 percent assured that the KYC process has been performed correctly.
+It can work with paper documents, as well as smart contracts as these instruments move to be on a distributed ledger, and we can be 100 percent assured that the KYC process has been performed correctly.
 We can also do board meetings and other resolutions on the fly, as shown below in the smart-contract-enabling aspect of the application.
 We can reference a KYC watermark or transfer the files in an encrypted manner without the requesting entity or the granting entity needing any knowledge of encryption keys.

 Example: Exchanging KYC in bond issuance

-Let’s imagine that a Citbank branch in New York City needs the KYC information on a client of HSBC Hong Kong.
+Let’s imagine that a Citibank branch in New York City needs the KYC information on a client of HSBC Hong Kong.
 The two banks could come to an agreement that HSBC would be the custodian of this information, which would be shared between them instantly.

 The loan origination documents could reference the file, where it was stored, when it was verified, and even who at Citibank had performed the KYC check.
 As the company has one set of information shared between banks, we would update the specific KYC block to reference a loan.

 In some instances, Citibank may be required by regulators to maintain their own KYC information on a client.
-We would therefore need to transfer the actual KYC documents (such as articles of association, certificate of incumbency), rather than a reference to a watermark (the indisputable reference to a hashed file in a private database off-chain).
+We would, therefore, need to transfer the actual KYC documents (such as articles of association, certificate of incumbency), rather than a reference to a watermark (the indisputable reference to a hashed file in a private database off-chain).
 Citibank would make a request to the HSBC system for the files.
 They would also send their public key with the request, so the files can be signed and posted to Citibank in an encrypted fashion, which makes the process safer.
 (This is also done with PGP mail.)
 This is the current proof-of-concept-stage solution, where when moving into commercialization, we can utilize distributed file storage and smart(er) contracts to gain additional time and cost advantages.

 Our KYC system can be repurposed in later versions to also act as a credit system to access risk, and assign to it not just on the company level, but also to bad actors (specifically, the directors and management, and not the shareholders in the company – I certainly do not advocate a situation in which shareholders assume any type of liability beyond their contributed capital).